Intracranial Vascular Treatments

 Depending on the Gamma Knife model and the treatment plan, the whole treatment may be performed without interruption or it may be broken up into multiple smaller parts.
 The total treatment may last less than one hour or up to four hours.
 A chime will sound when the treatment is complete and the bed will return to its original position.
 As soon as the treatment is finished, you will sit up and the head frame will be removed.
 In most cases, you should be able to go home soon afterward.

 Linear accelerator (LINAC) radiosurgery is similar to the Gamma Knife procedure and its four phases: head frame placement, imaging, computerized dose planning and radiation delivery.
 Unlike the Gamma Knife, which remains motionless during the procedure, part of the LINAC machine called a gantry rotates around the patient, delivering radiation beams from different angles.
-Compared to the Gamma Knife, the LINAC is able to use a larger x-ray beam, which enables it to treat larger tumors more uniformly and it can be used for fractionated radiosurgery or stereotactic radiotherapy using a relocatable frame, which is an advantage for large tumors or particularly critical locations.
+Compared to the Gamma Knife, the LINAC uses a larger x-ray beam, which enables larger tumors to be treated more uniformly.
+It can be used for fractionated radiosurgery or stereotactic radiotherapy using a relocatable frame, which is an advantage for large tumors or particularly critical locations.

 For CyberKnife radiosurgery, a head frame is not necessary.
 Instead, a plastic mesh mask will be made to help hold your head in position and a detailed CT scan will be performed with your mask on.
 You may also have an MRI scan to align with this CT scan in the treatment planning computer.
 The imaging, treatment planning, and first treatment may be spread out over multiple days.
 You may have up to five treatments over the span of one or one and a half weeks.